cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 <HighlightBox type="info">

 A note on your **address**.
-Like with a street address, it is ok for others to know it, as it allows others to send you ATOM or other tokens of the Cosmos Hub.
+As with a street address, it is ok for others to know it, as it allows others to send you ATOM or other assets.

 </HighlightBox>